 Made of Iron: Jin and Mugen are pretty damn persistent.
 While they can't entirely shrug off serious injury, Mugen survives being stabbed, falling of a cliff and getting shot.
 Jin should have drowned twice and survives a freakin' suicide technique.

-Marijuana Is LSD: In "Beatbox Bandits", Mugen's fight scene with the warrior priests is quite colourful and non-euclidean.
+Marijuana Is LSD: In "Beatbox Bandits", Mugen's fight scene with the warrior priests is quite colorful and non-euclidean.

 Motivational Lie: Yatsuha gets Mugen to help her battle ninjas by promising to have sex with him, afterwards she knocks him out.